This feature is only available on paid accounts and requires Author user level or higher.

 In this article, you'll find information on what can cause issues with automations.

-In some cases, a subscriber may not receive emails in an automation because they don't fit the segmenting conditions set for the email.
+In some cases, a subscriber may not receive an automation email because they don’t fit its segmenting conditions.

 To review your segmenting conditions, follow these steps.

-- Click Edit next to the automation you want to work with.
+Find the automation you want to work with, and click Edit.

-If you expected a specific subscriber to receive an email, review their subscriber profile page to verify they meet the segmenting conditions set for your automation.
+If you expected a specific subscriber to receive an email, review their subscriber profile page to verify they meet the segmenting conditions set for your automation email.

 If you've made changes to the scheduling settings for your emails, you may find that subscribers don't receive emails at the times you expected.

-Date-based automations, like birthdays or special events, can be especially tricky.
+Date-based automations, like birthdays, can be especially tricky.
 Since those emails have to go out on specific days, relative to the trigger date, if you limit what days of the week your emails can be delivered, you could skip subscribers whose next email should arrive on a day you've opted not to send.

 This is also the case with limiting the time of day you send.
 If someone triggers your automation during the sending period, but the next delayed email in the series would be sent outside of the sending period, it will queue up for the next available send time.